 Debt to Tangible Net Worth Ratio = Total liabilities / (Stockholder’s equity–Intangible assets)

-You can find the value of total liabilities, stockholder’s equity, and intangible assets in the company’s balance sheet.
+You can find the value of total liabilities, stockholder’s equity, and intangible assets on the company’s balance sheet.
 If the ratio is less than one, then the company could pay off all its debts by liquidating its physical assets and still have some funds left over.
 Such companies are at less risk of default.

-While debt to tangible net worth ratio allows you to assess if the company has sufficient physical assets to pay off its debts, a company doesn’t prefer doing.
+While the debt to tangible net worth ratio allows you to assess if the company has sufficient physical assets to pay off its debts, a company doesn’t prefer doing.
 This is because any company selling its assets to pay off its debts sends a clear signal to the market that it is in troubled waters.
 Hence, as an investor, it is also important to assess the company’s ability to pay its debts without selling any assets.
 This is measured by using the Operating Cash Flows to Total Debt ratio as shown below:

 Operating Cash Flows to Total Debt Ratio=Operating Cash Flows / Total Debt